chrisnoonan98675/site/xl-test/how-to/import-test-results.markdown

 - project
 ---

 You can import results from past test executions into XL Test.
-This will automatically create a test specification that you can use to execute future tests.
+This will automatically create an *active* test specification for you.

 To import results into XL Test, click **Get started** on the welcome screen or click **Import** in the top menu bar.